The Secret Power of The Lucky Numbers

 5. 13th Card = Death

 In a deck of tarot cards, the 13th card is that of the “Death” card.
-The card is depicted by a skeleton with a scythe.
+A skeleton depicts the card with a scythe.
 Nothing can be considered more unlucky than death, right?
 In medieval England, the hangman charged a standard fee of 13 pence to carry out the deed.

 Cancer is the fourth (1+3) sign of the zodiac, and it rules the continent of Africa, its inhabitants, and people the world over of African descent.
 The Moon rules Cancer, and is therefore the cosmic ruler of all African people.
 The average celestial motion of the Moon is 13° per day, and 13 weeks is the time it takes the Earth to travel from the equinoxes to the solstices.
 For example, it takes the Earth 13 weeks to travel from the first day of spring (March 20th) to the first day of summer (June 21st); 13 weeks from the first day of summer to the first day of fall (Sept.
 23rd); 13 weeks from the first day of fall to the first day of winter (Dec.
 21st); and it takes the Earth 13 weeks to travel from the first day of winter to the first day of spring…

-It’s really fascinating when you research the number 13 and how it has gotten both the positive and negative views.
+It’s fascinating when you research the number 13 and how it has gotten both positive and negative views.
 I guess it all comes down to what you chose to believe.
-Hell, you could say phooie on the whole thing and just view 13 as being a simple number.
+Hell, you could say phooey on the whole thing and view 13 as being a simple number.